Programs : Brochure

 Shanghai is a popular tourist destination and renowned for its historical landmarks such as The Bund, Yu Garden and the ever growing Lujiazui skyline.
 Shanghai is often descripted as the “showpiece” of the booming economy of mainland China.

-Students will be placed in an unpaid internship based on their field of study and/or language abilities and spend at least 160 hours over the course of 4 weeks working at the internship, which will allow students to earn the Hamline Plan Lead (Internship) credit.
+Students will be placed in an unpaid internship based on their field of study and/or language abilities and spend at least 160 hours over the course of 4 weeks working at the internship, which will allow students to earn the Hamline Plan Leap (Internship) credit.
 The program will include airport pick up and drop, an on-site orientation, and a personal escort to the first day of the internship placement for each student.
 Students will be housed in single bedrooms in furnished apartments shared with other Hamline students.
-A Welcome Dinner and Farewell dinner will be provided to the group, as well as a celebration for New Year’s Eve.
-In addition, students will participate in two weekend excursions (included in the program fee) to see and experience other areas of China
+A Welcome Dinner will be provided to the group, as well as a celebration for Chinese New Year.

 Priority Application Period: April 15 - May 15; the application fee during this time is $225.